 1.3 Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a booking receipt.
 This receipt will be sent to the party leader.
 Please check this receipt carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out (five days for tickets).
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

-2.1 In order to confirm your chosen holiday, a deposit of £400.00 per person for escorted tours, or 20% of the total tour cost for a tailor-made trips (please note that depending on your chosen arrangements the required deposit may be different to these amounts.
+2.1 In order to confirm your chosen tour, a deposit of up to £500 (or equivalent) per person for escorted group tours, or up to 30% of the total tour cost for a tailor-made trips (please note that depending on your chosen arrangements the required deposit may be different to these amounts.
 If it is we will advise you accordingly at the time of booking) must be paid at the time of booking.
 In addition some tours may require further interim payments.

-2.2 The balance of the holiday cost must be received by us not less than 60 days prior to departure.
-This date will be shown on the confirmation invoice.
-Reminders are not sent.
+2.2 The balance of the tour cost must be received by us not less than 70 days prior to departure and in some cases significantly earlier.
+This exact date will be shown on your confirmation invoice.
+Reminders are not necessarily sent.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
-In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 5 depending on the date we reasonably treat your booking as cancelled
+In this case, we will be entitled to keep all monies paid or due at that date.
+If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 5 depending on the date we reasonably treat your booking as cancelled.

 2.3 In the case of international payments you should ensure that the full invoice amount, is received by us after all bank charges have been levied.